Support, hope and help to families and friends of alcoholics. Find a local meeting by using the map search. Or explore electronic virtual meetings

 A survey in late 2014 by the National Alliance for Caregiving and AARP found caregivers average 24 hours a week in caregiving.
 Nearly 1/3 (32%) of caregivers use paid help from aides, housekeepers, drivers and others.
 Recipients who had Alzheimer’s, long-term physical problems or age 65+ were more likely to have paid help in addition to their caregiver.
 Info about caregiver preparation to perform medical or nursing tasks.
 Detailed report, 2015, 87 pages.
 (An older study in 2007by the National Alliance and Evercare Health Plans, part of UnitedHealthcare, calculated that family caregivers spend an average $5531 a year caring for older loved ones.
 Long-distance caregivers had the highest average expenses at $8728 per year.)

-Stay in touch with your personal support group by creating a free, personalized website at CaringBridge, a nonprofit organization that provides support and helps you connect with family and friends during critical illness, treatment and recovery.
+CaringBridge offers free websites for your personal support group.
+Stay in touch by creating a personalized website at CaringBridge, a nonprofit organization that provides support and helps you connect with family and friends during critical illness, treatment and recovery.
 Password protected for privacy

-All different types of support groups and survivor networks for cancer (e.g. type of cancer, stage, peers, etc.) The American Cancer Society aims to help consumers with this disease.
+Choose a cancer support group through this tool at the American Cancer Society.
+All different types of support groups and survivor networks for cancer (e.g. type of cancer, stage, peers, etc.) are listed – both online and in-person local groups.
+The American Cancer Society aims to help consumers with this disease.

-Healthfinder provides links to support groups on specific conditions and diseases.
+Healthfinder Directory of Health Support Groups provides links to support groups on specific conditions and diseases.
 In addition, you may wish to check your local hospital’s website, for a listing of support groups in your neighborhood

 The Iowa Aging and Disability Resource Centers along with its six Area Agencies on Aging provide interactive database to find support services for seniors in each county in Iowa.
-Services include assisted living, meals (filed under F for Frozen meals), transportation (filed under V for Volunteer transportation) and driving evaluation, chore services and many others less common.
+Services include assisted living, meals (filed under F for Frozen meals, or select home-delivered meals-H), transportation (filed under V for Volunteer transportation) and driving evaluation, chore services, senior centers, Alzheimer support groups, and many others less common.
 Shows addresses, telephone and website links for many organizations including area agencies on aging.
-Great support site
+As an example, one can quickly connect to Mom’s Meals (based in Ankeny) for ordering special diet meals.
+Good support site

 MinnesotaHelp.info is an online directory of services designed to help seniors and others identify resources within Minnesota.
 Ideal for caregivers.
 Click on Housing (for help with senior housing, assisted living), Nursing Homes, food and nutrition, assistive technology, transportation, help in your home, and much more.
 Can call 800-333-2433 or use the online chat feature Monday-Friday day times.